Featured Articles ➔

 - It can be absorbed quickly: Water-based moisturizers are easy to absorb and can be used as a makeup base.

-- It is non-greasy: These moisturizers do not leave an oily tint on your face.
-Your skin looks smooth and supple with no hint of any oil or grease.
+- It is non-greasy: Water cream will not leave an oily tint on your face.
+Your sensitive skin will look smooth and supple with no hint of any oil or grease.

 Should you choose a water-based moisturizer for face?